SchneiderDaniel/flask_blogs/flask_hippocooking/static/recipes/README.md

 # 1 Prompt for json creation:
 "Please provide the following list of recipe ingredients in JSON format.
-Each ingredient should be listed on a new line, with only the text of the ingredient (no additional attributes)."
+Each ingredient should be listed on a new line, with no additional attributes.
+Keep all the units"

 # 1.1 Stichpunkte